snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 Which should result in an output like this if successful:

 ![Athena MSCK result][athena-msck-result]

-You will also need to have an appropriate IAM role for glue that can read and write to/from your bucket(s) and prefix(es) for both the input (csv archive) and output (parquet archive).

 ### Setup a simple parquet job to format shift to parquet